iAmJustCam/healix/GITHUB-README.md

 Specialized in healing modern web development frameworks: React 19, Next.js 15, TypeScript 5, and Tailwind v4.

 ## ⚡ Quickstart

+⚠️ **Coming Soon:** This project is currently in development and will be available on npm soon.

+When released:

 ```bash
 npx healix health